Letter: No More Taxes Until There’s Improvement

 1. A reactive and casual culture at LAFD — poor 911 response.
 Why was Station 23 at the beach during a windstorm?
 Why was the 911 call not responded to?
 It took 30 minutes for a station further away to fight traffic to get to the Palisades Fire.
 I did bring this up with LAFD Chief Jamie Moore at the last PPCC meeting.
 And he heard all points.
 And promised to change culture.

 4. The morons at LADWP.
 Will money make them smarter?
 They are once again going to do repairs during peak fire season?
 Yeah… can’t support this sort of casual behavior from city departments that will once again put us at risk.
 Six miles of untested BS pipes from District 12.
-From the same geniuses that drained our reservoirs.
+This is from the same geniuses that drained our reservoirs.
 Count me a skeptic.
 I am not convinced this patchwork will keep the Palisades safe.

 5. Failure to employ innovation to staff better, fix engines better, using zero to low-cost global talent.
 I’ve submitted proposals before to Chief Crowley and now to Chief Moore.
 Too bad LA City is too dumb to learn from corporate America.
 Why are firefighters making CEO level salaries on overtime?
 Bring in hundreds of free trainees using the best talent the world has to offer … offer them dormitory housing and feed them.
 A good spin might even have them paying to learn from LAFD.